colaberry/enterprise-data-readiness-ai-agents/chapter-01/chapter_1_complete.md

 ## The Architecture That Works: 7 Layers of Agent-Ready Enterprise Data Infrastructure

-Over the past two years, we've studied hundreds of production agent deployments across industries, from healthcare systems using AWS Bedrock, to financial institutions building on Azure OpenAI, to retailers deploying Google Vertex AI agents.
-We've analyzed documented case studies from AWS customer success stories, reviewed architecture patterns from Microsoft's AI documentation, examined Databricks' lakehouse AI implementations, and synthesized patterns from Anthropic's Claude enterprise deployments and technical blogs from Pinecone, Weaviate, and Neo4j.
+Over the past two years, we've studied hundreds of production agent deployments across industries, from healthcare systems using Amazon Web Services (AWS) Bedrock, to financial institutions building on Azure OpenAI, to retailers deploying Google Vertex AI agents.
+We've analyzed documented case studies from AWS patient success stories, reviewed architecture patterns from Microsoft's AI documentation, examined Databricks' lakehouse AI implementations, and synthesized patterns from Anthropic's Claude enterprise deployments and technical blogs from Pinecone, Weaviate, and Neo4j.

 The patterns that separate success from failure are remarkably consistent.